-The mandatory minimum reserves are inevitable exposures driven by our business strategy, which is based on financing loans in transformation economies and developing countries mainly through local customer deposits.
+The mandatory minimum reserves are inevitable exposures driven by our business strategy, which is based on financing loans in transformation economies mainly through local customer deposits.
 We chose to insure this exposure against the risk of default and expropriation.
-As of 31 December 2014, EUR 219 million of the EUR 370 million in total mandatory reserves were covered by guarantees.
+As of 31 December 2015, EUR 204 million of the EUR 365 million in total mandatory reserves were covered by guarantees.

-We do not include immovable property collateral in the risk-weighted asset calculation.
+We do not include immovable property collateral or guarantees in the risk-weighted asset calculation.